citkane/gtk-browser-widget/README.md

 ```

 ### Installation
 At this ALPHA stage, only MsWebview2 for Windows is available.
-For this you will need [MSys2](https://www.msys2.org/) installed, and then proceed from a MSys2 UCRT bash terminal.
+For this you will need [MSys2](https://www.msys2.org/) installed, and then proceed from a MSys2 UCRT bash terminal:
 ```bash
 pacman -Suy # Do this twice for a fresh install pacman -S ...